Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 ![alt text](file:///home/jannie/Projects/canvas/src/documentation/ManageSubmenu.png)

 Access is assigned per group and / or per user.
 No access is not given by default, and must be explicitly assigned.
-The only exception is Admin who has rights to all entities.
+The only exception is an admin user, who has rights to all entities.
+An admin user is indicated in the Django backend as a superuser.

 Access to data is controlled by granting rights to Data Sources.
 All the Reports based on a this Data Source inherits its access; and similarly the Widgets based on the Report.
 A Dashboard can have one or more Data Sources.
 When a Dashboard is shared, the recipient may will only see those Widgets where he has access to.
 Access assignments are inclusive: if a user has no access to a Report, but belongs to a group that does have access, the user will have access to the Report.
 There are no exclusion rights (once included via a group, the user stays included).

-// TODO - where does superuser fit in?
-Admin rights are not granted to individual users; users get admin rights when they belong to the Admin group.
+Admin rights are granted to individual users and not at a group level.
+The group called Admin has no special powers, and is merely a group to organise users like all other groups.

-Admin has access to all users, groups, Reports and Dashboards.
-Once part of the Admin group, specific access cannot be excluded (its all of nothing).
-Admin can reset a user password, but the user will be notified and has to change his password at the next logon.
+An Admin user has access to all users, groups, Reports and Dashboards.
+Once an admin user (superuser), specific access cannot be excluded (its all of nothing).
+An admin user can reset a user password, but the user will be notified and has to change his password at the next logon.
 Admin can also change the system configuration: for example the location of the backend server.
 It goes without saying that Admin rights should be used sparingly.

 Users, Groups, Reports, Access, etc. exist per environment.
 This way one can introduce a new Report into test without the production environment knowing about it.